top of page

 Research focuses currently include evaluating differences in fruit quality and shelf life between cultivars, testing postharvest treatments and optimizing storage conditions, and accelerating the speed of our breeding program by shortening the generation time.

-Breeding objectives prioritize selecting for traits relevant to fruit durability (skin thickness, fruit firmness, fruit that browns slower) and key agronomic traits such as flowering and ripening time, restance to disease, fruit size, yield, and a color break to yellow at ripening.
+Breeding objectives prioritize selecting for traits relevant to fruit durability (skin thickness, fruit firmness, fruit that browns slower) and key agronomic traits such as flowering and ripening time, resistance to disease, fruit size, yield, and a color break to yellow at ripening.
 There will always be an emphasis on selecting for fruit with outstanding flavor and eating quality.

 Market development initiatives will involve working with farmers, processors, and other organizations to ensure that farmers have a reliable path to get their fruit from tree to table.
 These collaborations will develop marketing and promotional materials for distributors, identify